Which AI copilots integrate with Zendesk? A complete 2026 guide

 1. Knowledge source integrations

 An AI copilot is only as smart as the information it can access.
-If it can only read your official help center articles, it’s missing a huge part of the story.
-Your team’s real, day-to-day knowledge is often scattered across old tickets, internal notes in Notion, and casual Slack conversations.
-An AI working without that info has one hand tied behind its back.
+While Zendesk’s help center is a foundational source of truth, your team's real, day-to-day knowledge is often scattered across old tickets, internal notes in Notion, and casual Slack conversations.

-This is where a tool like eesel AI really shines, as it unifies all your scattered knowledge into one brain.
-It learns from everything to give agents and customers the right answer, every single time, and can even help you turn a great ticket resolution into a new help center article.
+This is where a complementary tool like eesel AI can help, as it unifies all your scattered knowledge into one brain.
+It learns from everything to give agents and customers the right answer, every single time, and can even help you turn a great ticket resolution into a new help center article within your Zendesk ecosystem.

 2. Ease of setup and deployment